CARTAvis/manual_source/source/image_viewer.rst

             style="width:100%;height:auto;">
    </a>

 When the cursor is movning on the Image Viewer, the pixel information at the cursor position is shown at the top side of the image.
+If the Cursor Info Widget is enabled, same information is displayed in the widget, including matched images.
 The information includes:

 * World coordinate of the current coordinate system.
 * Image coordinate in pixel (0-based).